All Episodes

 You're just as much of a ridiculous clown as you ever were.

-And then Shapiro says if Trump tries to interrupt him, Cruz will have to tell him to shut the hell up, and then not back down.
+And then Shapiro says if Trump tries to interrupt him, Cruz will have to tell him to shut the hell up and then not back down.

 Then it'll be brutal, but if Cruz wants to win, he's got no other choice.

-So that I think is a measure of the frustration that is out there.
+So that, I think, is a measure of the frustration that is out there.

 And there is a lot of it, folks.

-That Trump is getting away with so much that people are afraid to call Trump on anything.
+There is a lot of frustration out there in the anti-Trump campaign that Trump is getting away with so much that people are afraid to call Trump on anything.

 They're afraid to do anything other than tiptoe around Trump.